Chymyst/chymyst-core/docs/chymyst03.md

 For debugging purposes, molecules in `JoinRun` have names.
 These names have no effect on any concurrent computations.
-For instance, the runtime engine will not check that each molecule's name is not empty, or that the names for different molecule sorts are different.
+For instance, the runtime engine will not check that each molecule's name is not empty, or that the names for different molecules are different.
 Molecule names are used only for debugging: they are printed when logging reactions and reaction sites.

 There are two ways of assigning a name to a molecule: